 |Everybody knows that winter fishing is synonymous with vertical jigging for zander.
 Of course it’s a technique that can be used all year round; and vertical jigging with soft plastic lures can be one thrill after another in constant anticipation that the fish is taking the bait – or not!
 Suffice it to say that zander are not your average sort of fish.
 A most fussy eater, Herr Zander is wont to pick at his food, tag along half-heartedly or even brush past the lure at the bottom.
 To work the lure just above the bottom and pick up the slightest touch transferred by the line, you’ll need a blank with vibration, real good vibration.|

 Vertical jigging for zander calls for a tip-top blank at a comfortable length of 1.8–2 m with a suitably sensitive action and graphite modulus.
 There’s no two ways about it, you need a blank that’s built for speed.
 We chose three blanks that set the standard for this specific technique, two of which are the popular Rainshadow IMMWS62MX and IMMWS68MXF.
-Rounding off our selection is the NFC MB 709 HM with its ability to work heavier lures in rising waters and its exceptional vibration.
-It can also hold its own during a fortuitous encounter with a passing catfish.
+Rounding off our selection is the NFC SSH637-1 X-Ray with its ability to work heavier lures in rising waters and its exceptional vibration.
 All three blanks are made of high-modulus graphite to keep the angler fully apprised of what’s going on below and boast an extra-fast action to set the hook in a flash.
 They pick up the faintest vibration, as anyone who remembers their first bite with an IMMWS62MX or a 68MXF can readily attest.